 So, if you wonder not only: ‘What is Social Commerce?” but also “How can I earn money on social platforms“, this article is for you.

-Because opening a social commerce shop for your brand, a physical or online store (that you have in any other marketplace or eCommerce platform) opens up a lot of possibilities to increase the number of potential buyers and, therefore, revenue.
+Because opening a social retail shop for your brand, a physical or online store (that you have in any other marketplace or eCommerce platform) opens up a lot of possibilities to increase the number of potential buyers and, therefore, revenue.

 There are billions of social media users, whether it is for personal content, company-driven content, selling pre-owned products, or purchasing items — social media activity is constantly growing as more platforms such as Instagram, Facebook, TikTok, etc. are arising.